Meru National Park

 Meru National Park in Kenya became famous as the original home of Elsa, the orphaned lioness reared by George and Joy Adamson.
-And then re-introduced in the Kenyan wilderness – immortalised in the film Born Free.
+Later she was re-introduced in the Kenyan wilderness – immortalised in the film Born Free.

 However Meru National Park has much more to offer than its famous offspring.
-It is its sheer unspoilt wilderness that is the attraction.
-It is often overlooked by visitors migrating to the popular Masai Mara.
-In Meru you might enjoy a game drive of several hours without seeing another vehicle.
-But wildlife you will see.
-Elsa’s descendants hunt the shy but plentiful plains game whilst bush babies and hyrax live on Mughwango Hill.
+Its sheer unspoilt wilderness is the attraction.
+It is often overlooked by visitors swarming to the popular Masai Mara.
+But in Meru you can enjoy a game drive of several hours without seeing another vehicle.
+But you will see wildlife.
+Elsa’s descendants hunt the plentiful plains game, whilst bush babies and hyrax live on Mughwango Hill.

 The high rainfall means that the grasses are tall making game-viewing much easier in the dry season when the grass is shorter.
 This is the time that the migrating elephants return to the park.